Diploma in Pharmaceutical Science (N73)

 This module is part of the Education and Career Guidance framework to provide students with the tools and resources necessary for their further career and/or education.
 In this module, students will explore basic job search strategies, practise writing effective resumes and cover letters, and learn interview skills.
 Students will also learn professional and intercultural communication skills to prepare them for a dynamic and diverse workplace.

-Medicinal Chemistry & Drug Discovery (3 Credit Units)
+Pharmacy Management & Innovation (3 Credit Units)

-Clinical & Pharmacy Practice (4 Credit Units)
+Clinical Skills in Pharmacy Practice (8 Credit Units)

-In this module, students will study the therapeutic effects of drugs, their mechanisms of action, common doses for disease states, and the concept of rational drug selection.
-This will be simultaneously integrated with the fundamentals of good dispensing practice.
-Students will learn how to dispense medications in a safe, timely and effective manner and further develop their competencies in counselling through role play.
+In this module, students will study the therapeutic effects of drugs, their mechanisms of action, common doses for disease states, and the concept of rational drug selection coupled with patient care, pharmacy law and professional ethics.
+This will be simultaneously integrated with the fundamentals of good dispensing practices and counselling.
+The application of clinical data in interpreting results and the optimization of drug therapy in a clinical setting will also be covered.

 Electives (Choose any 1) (2 Credit Units)